baychub/cb-gsg/Getting-Started.md

 This getting started tutorial uses a simple network configuration, shown in the image below.
 Key points about the setup:

  - RSP sensor units are powered by a PoE+ switch and get their IP address from a DHCP-enabled router that the switch is connected to.
- - RSP Controller gateway software runs on a PC, which must be on the same network segment.
+ - RSP Controller application runs on a PC, which must be on the same network segment.
- - RSP Controller software automatically pairs with the RSP sensors.
+ - RSP Controller application automatically pairs with the RSP sensors.
  - A simple command-line interface on the edge computer enables troubleshooting and low-level data monitoring.
  - (Demo only, not meant for production) A web-based portal displays data gathered by the RSP Controller software over an MQTT channel.
 The web portal allows you to make configuration changes as well.